Run Rate Calculator

 Required Run Rate (RRR) Formula

-The required run rate is used during the second innings of a chase.
-It tells you how fast the batting team needs to score to reach the target:
+The required run rate is used during the second innings of a chase:

 RRR = Runs Needed ÷ Overs Remaining